George Dudley: 1956 to 1957

 Dudley made the announcement in November 1956, that Canada would not send its national team to the 1957 Ice Hockey World Championships due to recent changes in international affairs.
 Canada and the United States boycotted the World Championships due to the 1956 Soviet invasion of Hungary.

 Dudley attended the 1957 IIHF summer congress and made arrangements for a Soviet national team tour of Canada during November and December 1957.
 The CAHA agreed to pay Soviet travel within Canada and return fare, and a reciprocal Canadian tour of the Soviet Union in 1958.
 Dudley announced the tour would be seven games played under international rules, and only include cities in Ontario and Quebec due to limits on the Soviet's available travel time.
 He expected a sold-out crowd at Maple Leaf Gardens for the first game of the tour, and thought the Soviet team might be stronger than its Olympic version.
 The tour reached on 62,000 in attendance.
 Dudley he felt the Soviets displayed a different way in which hockey could be played scientifically with sportsmanship.
-He wanted to see games in Western Canada on future tours, and mentioned the possibility of inviting Swedish or Czechoslovakian teams.
+He wanted to see games in Western Canada on future tours, and mentioned the possibility of inviting Swedish or Czechoslovak teams.
 He felt the event was good for international hockey, despite existing political differences.
 The CAHA profited more than $22,000 from the Soviet tour.